platformland/electric-book/book/text/identify.md

 [^2]:   Wardley Mapping is an approach to visualising the components required to deliver a service.
 Simon Wardley, "An introduction to Wardley (Value Chain) Mapping", bits or pieces?, 2nd February 2015, [https://blog.gardeviance.org/2015/02/an-introduction-to-wardley-value-chain.html](https://blog.gardeviance.org/2015/02/an-introduction-to-wardley-value-chain.html)

-[^3]:   Richard Pope, "Interview with Will Myddelton – UK Government as a Platform programme", 29th October 2018, [https://medium.com/platform-land/interview-with-will-myddelton-government-as-a-platform-3aff4ebcb3e8](https://medium.com/platform-land/interview-with-will-myddelton-government-as-a-platform-3aff4ebcb3e8)
+[^3]:   The Government Digital Service identified potential teams to work with  to help identify platforms from 'service assessments', which are a step in the governance process for all new digital services.
+Richard Pope, "Interview with Will Myddelton – UK Government as a Platform programme", 29th October 2018, [https://medium.com/platform-land/interview-with-will-myddelton-government-as-a-platform-3aff4ebcb3e8](https://medium.com/platform-land/interview-with-will-myddelton-government-as-a-platform-3aff4ebcb3e8)

-[^4]:   Mike Bracken, "Mapping new ideas for the digital justice system", Government Digital Service Blog, 18th August 2015, [https://gds.blog.gov.uk/2015/08/18/mapping-new-ideas-for-the-digital-justice-system-2/](https://gds.blog.gov.uk/2015/08/18/mapping-new-ideas-for-the-digital-justice-system-2/)
+[^4]:   The UK Ministry of Justice created a visual map of all the activities that take place in the justice system, agnostic from the organizations who run them.
+Mike Bracken, "Mapping new ideas for the digital justice system", Government Digital Service Blog, 18th August 2015, [https://gds.blog.gov.uk/2015/08/18/mapping-new-ideas-for-the-digital-justice-system-2/](https://gds.blog.gov.uk/2015/08/18/mapping-new-ideas-for-the-digital-justice-system-2/)

-[^5]:   Open Data Institute, "Mapping data ecosystems", 23rd March 2018,[https://theodi.org/article/mapping-data-ecosystems/](https://theodi.org/article/mapping-data-ecosystems/)
+[^5]:   The Open Data Institute have developed a process for documenting and mapping data ecosystems.
+Open Data Institute, "Mapping data ecosystems", 23rd March 2018,[https://theodi.org/article/mapping-data-ecosystems/](https://theodi.org/article/mapping-data-ecosystems/)

 [^6]:   18F, "18F/myusa", [https://github.com/18F/myusa](https://github.com/18F/myusa).
 Retrieved 26th June 2019.